Wondering what web hosting is. Or curious about all of the nitty-gritty details you need to get started?

 2. Dedicated Web Hosting

-Where a user gets an entire server to themselves without having to share resources.
+This hosting is where a user gets an entire server to themselves without requiring to share resources.
 It usually means you get the entire processing power of the server to yourself.

-Where data isn’t stored onto a physical server, but rather amongst a group of computers at various locations.
-It is very decentralized and safer, although hard to manage.
+Where data isn’t stored on a physical server, but rather amongst a group of computers at various locations.
+It is very decentralized and safe, although hard to manage.
 It turns your computer into part of a server and uses its processing power.

 Where a client resells the server space allocated to them.
 If you purchase a reseller web hosting plan, you can resell it to other entities.